petebachant/petebachant.github.io/_posts/2025-10-17-single-button.md

 We'll likely need to integrate, not necessarily replace, things like Google Docs, Sheets, Slides, Microsoft Office, and Google Colab.
-Importantly, in order to be beginner friendly, we need a graphical user interface (GUI) that enables data collection, exploration, analysis, and writing all in one place, with an easy way to build and run the project's pipeline and keep track of version history.
+Importantly, in order to be beginner-friendly, we need a graphical user interface (GUI) that enables data collection, exploration, analysis, and writing all in one place, with an intuitive way to build and run the project's pipeline and keep track of version history.

 ### Challenge 3: Dependency management